metamorphosis0328/rpi_pwm/README.md

 where channel can be either 2 (GPIO18) or 3 (GPIO19).
 Default is 2.

-It starts with a duty of 50%.
+It starts with a duty-cycle of 50%.
 If you press a key it changes it to 25% and then after another key press to 75%.
 Then it exists after a final key press.